cbrand/micropython-mdns/README.md

 ## Caveats

 - Depending on your MicroPython implementation, you must disable MDNS in the firmware.
+  - For ESP32 use the Dockerfile for the specific Micropython version in the root directory.
+  - For RPI Pico instructions see the instructions [in this issue](https://github.com/cbrand/micropython-mdns/issues/9#issuecomment-1925869228).
 - Currently no support for IPv6 is implemented.
 - Depending how chatty the network is, service responders and discovery might require a lot of memory.
 If the memory is filled by the buffer of the underlying socket, [the socket is closed and reopened](https://github.com/cbrand/micropython-mdns/blob/d3dd54f809629ca41c525f5dec86963a6d75e903/src/mdns_client/client.py#L100) which looses data.
 It, however, seems to work fine enough in tests on an ESP32 without external memory.
 Depending on the project size, a module with external RAM might be advisable.